cogdishion/SE2/README.md

 Want to cluster data or networks reliably and accurately?
 Try this method, designed to handle a range of data without parameter tweaking. <br />
 <br />
-Instructions for clustering networks with SpeakEasy2:Champagne Tested under 2018b.
+Instructions for clustering networks with SpeakEasy2: Champagne.
+Tested under 2018b.
 Parallel toolbox not required, but helpful for large datasets.

 To cluster data,